haligonda/haligonda.github.io/about.md

 * I'm currently a senior at Duke University studying a self-made major in Biological and Artificial Intelligence.
 * I've spent a year (June 2018 - May 2019) doing research in  [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) at Duke using machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
 * Since then, I have been working in [Dr. Debora Marks's Lab](https://marks.hms.harvard.edu) at Harvard Medical School, first as a summer intern and now through my Senior Thesis research.
-* Post-graduation I'd like to keep learning and  work on exciting ideas that help the world, I think this is probably best achieved through getting a PhD.
+* Post-graduation I'd like to keep learning and working on exciting ideas that help the world.
+I think this is probably best achieved through getting a PhD!

-My favourite blogs include: <https://slatestarcodex.com> and <https://www.gwern.net>
+My favourite blogs include: <https://slatestarcodex.com> and <https://www.gwern.net> because of their very rigorous, in depth analysis of all sorts of interesting topics.

 My favourite books include: Superintelligence by Nick Bostrom, Symbolic Species by Terrence Deacon and The Mote in God's Eye by Jerry Pournelle and Larry Niven.

 I am involved in the movement/philosphy/set of ideas that is [Effective Altruism](https://www.effectivealtruism.org).

-If the world was free of pathogens (and other global catastrophic risks) you'd find me backpacking around the world with my Grandfather’s vintage Leica M3 film camera taking mediocre photos.
+If the world was free of pathogens (and other global catastrophic risks) you'd find me backpacking around the world with my grandfather’s vintage Leica M3 film camera taking mediocre photos.
 I still try to do this when I have time off and get the chance to travel somewhere cool.

 ## Current Projects